repoockcorb/Hoverpig/README.md

 - number of poles `n_polePairs` for skateboard hub motors in `/src/BLDC_controller_data.c` being "15u -> 20U"
 - `CTRL_MOD_REQ` parameter changed in `/Inc/config.h` V `VLT_MODE -> SPD_MODE`

 When flashing the hoverboard controller follow the steps provided on the github repository.
-Note that the hoverboards can be locked preventing flashing and will need to be unlocked using the `STM32CubeProgrammer` software.
+Note that the hoverboards can be locked preventing flashing and will need to be unlocked using the [STM32CubeProgrammer Software](https://www.st.com/en/development-tools/stm32cubeprog.html).
 For information how to do this follow this [tutorial](https://youtu.be/77bMH5Ql1Xo?si=E0nV6sFRmLHlkzPF&t=290).

 __NOTE:__ Not not all esp32 boards are compatible with the Bluetooth gamepads see compatible boards and gamepads below.
 For more information see [docs](https://bluepad32.readthedocs.io/en/latest/supported_gamepads/).